FRex/LuaConsole/README.md

 ### Demo
-There is a well commented demo of basic usage (with the only input and renderer provided so far - SFML 2.1) in main.cpp
+There is a well commented demo of basic usage in [LuaConsoleProgram](https://github.com/FRex/LuaConsoleProgram).

 ### Key config